 If you've managed the finance of a business, you would be familiar with both automated clearing house, also called ACH, and electronic funds transfer, also called EFT.
 Or, maybe you're unfamiliar with both terms, but there is a high chance that your business has either paid or received a payment through one or both of the electronic payment types.

 People frequently ask the question and wonder, are ACH and EFT the same?
 What's the difference between ACH and EFT?
 The answer to this question is that ACH transactions are the same as the EFT, but EFT transactions are not the same as ACH.
 Now that is confusing!
 Don't worry, as you will have a clear understanding of both ACH and EFT once you reach the bottom of this page.

-EFT is the process of electronically moving funds from one bank account directly into another bank account without using a cheque or getting assistance from a bank representative.
-Businesses can use EFT payments to send payments directly to vendors and suppliers or collect payments directly from clients and customers without sending anything through the mail.
-EFT payments also support both single-entry and recurring payments.
-However, you cannot use EFT to send money to businesses outside of Canada.
+Electronic Fund Transfer, or EFT is the process of moving electronic transfers of money between bank accounts without using a check or getting assistance from a bank representative.
+It's a direct deposit of funds from on account to another.
+Businesses can use Electronic Funds Transfers to send direct payments to vendors and suppliers or collect money directly from clients and customers without sending anything through the mail.
+EFT payments also support both single-entry and recurring payments for direct deposits.
+However, you cannot use EFT transfers to send money to businesses outside of Canada.

 According to the Canadian Payments: Methods and Trends 2020 by Payments Canada, EFT is one of the top three payment methods used by Canadian SMEs.
 In Canada, from 2018 until now, EFT transactions continue to be the highest value of the transaction, dominating 50% of total payment value.